unsivilaudio/todolist/README.md

-# A Simple Full Stack React TodoList
+# A Simple Full Stack TodoList

 Welcome to a portfolio piece by @unsivilaudio